Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Moment spaces

-Suppose that without loss of generality that the unknown measure is a probability distribution and assume for the moment that the first $M$ moments of the measure are known.
-Let $x_{1}, \ldots, x_{P}$ be the support of the approximation $\hat{\nu}$ and $w_{1}, \ldots, w_{P}$ be the weights.
-Let $g(x) = x^{m}$ be a monomial.
+The moment problem has a rich history and theory associated with it.
+We would be remiss to not use this theory to construct efficient algorithms.
+Specifically, Gaussian quadrature is a technique that is intimately related to the moment problem.
+It is used to estimate an integral over an unknown measure given estimates of the moments of the measure \citep{golub2010matrices}.
+Gaussian quadrature constructs a discrete estimate to the integral such that the estimate is exact for polynomials up to specified degree.
+This ensures that the discrete approximation satisfies the moment conditions given in equations~\eqref{problem}.
+Suppose that the first $M$ moments of the measure are known.
+Let $\psi_{1}, \ldots, \psi_{P}$ be the support of the approximation $\hat{\nu}$ and $\omega_{1}, \ldots, \omega_{P}$ be the weights.
+Let $g(\lambda) = \lambda^{m}$ be a monomial.
 To construct an exact approximation then the support and weights must satisfy

 To be exact for polynomials up to degree $M$, the above equation must be satisfied for $m = 0, \ldots, M$, which is exactly the system of equations~\eqref{system_eqns} given in section~\ref{sec:mom_est}.